Missourians with disabilities want to remain independent in their own homes and our state lawmakers need to prioritize this funding.

 Dear Advocate, your voice is needed

-We must let the Governor know how important the Consumer Directed Services (CDS) are to Missourians with disabilities.
+We must let the Governor know how important Centers for Independent Living and the Consumer Directed Services (CDS) are to Missourians with disabilities.

 The CDS program provides critical personal care services to nearly 40,000 individuals with disabilities throughout Missouri.
 These services allow people to remain safe, healthy, and independent in their own homes.